jerrybendy/url-search-params-polyfill/README.md

 # URLSearchParams Polyfill  [![](https://img.shields.io/npm/v/url-search-params-polyfill.svg)](https://www.npmjs.com/package/url-search-params-polyfill)

-This is a polyfill library for JavaScript's URLSearchParams class.
-This library has implemented all features from [MDN document](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
+This is a polyfill library for JavaScript's `URLSearchParams` class.

+### Features

+* Implemented all features from [MDN document](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
-This library can use for both browsers and Node.js.
+* Can use for both browsers and Node.js.

-Some browsers have native URLSearchParams class support, but not full.
-The new `2.x` version detects if browsers have full feature support and extends it.
+* Detect if browsers have full support for `URLSearchParams` and extend it

 ## Installation